FAQGURU/FAQGURU/topics/en/webpack.md

 * https://stackoverflow.com/questions/37452402/webpack-loaders-vs-plugins-whats-the-difference

 [[↑] Back to top](#Webpack)
 ### Briefly describe long-term caching and how to achieve it using webpack?
-(Expert)

 Browsers should cache static assets to save traffic and users time.
 But after each change or bugfix, browser have to download newer version of files.
 The most easy way to achieve this is changing file name.
 It could be buildId or unique hash in the end of file's name like